 1. How do I know that your style will be the right fit for me?

 I invite you to take a look at MY PORTFOLIO.
 Does it have the vibe, the style you are looking for?
-If you see an illustration with a particular graphic style, a particular subject or a color palette that you especially like, please let me know when reaching out.
+If you see an illustration with a particular graphic style, a particular subject or a colour palette that you especially like, please let me know when reaching out.

 2. How long does it take to complete a project?